Gig Economy, Freelancers, and Taxes

 Types of gig work or freelance work are often on-demand work, short-term services, or providing goods in a short timeframe.
 Payment may be cash, check, virtual currency, or through a third-party application or website.
 Many freelance work providers operate on a digital platform, like rideshare services, delivery services, craft selling marketplaces, on-demand labor services, or property rental platforms.

 When small to large businesses rely mainly on freelancers or independent contractors compared to permanent employees, then gig refers to a one-off job a person gets paid to do on an infrequent or casual basis.
-Thus, the income generated in a gig or sharing economy is treated very similar to taxable income as an independent contractor or freelancer.
+Thus, the income generated in a gig or sharing economy is treated as taxable income made by an independent contractor or freelancer.
 The payer issues a Form 1099 for the tax year in which the work took place and submits it to the payee (freelancer, independent contractor) by January 31 of the subsequent year.
 This form is typically a 1099-MISC or 1099-NEC and is required to be issued if the contractor is paid at least $600, but the contractor needs to report the income regardless of the form if they make $400 or more.

-Even if you do not receive a tax form for this gig work, such as 1099-K, 1099-NEC, etc., it is required to be reported on your income tax return.
+Typically, freelancers do not register a business.
+For tax purposes, however, according to the IRS, a freelancer declares their self as self-employed.
+As such, they technically are their own business.
+Even if you do not receive a tax form for this gig work, such as 1099-K or 1099-NEC, it is required to be reported on your income tax return.

 The following factors determine the independent contractor status: